 Female hormone fluctuations, the oral contraceptive, menopause and pregnancy may affect migraine.

 - Migraine attacks often happen around your period (menstruation) or at other regular times of your cycle (menstrual migraine).

 - Many women find migraine disappears during pregnancy.

 - Oral contraceptives containing oestrogen may change migraine frequency.

 Non-migraine headache is also a common feature of pre-menstrual syndrome.

-When the headache starts, it is a strong pain usually on one side of your head.
-You may feel sick or vomit, get tingling around your mouth, have trouble talking or feel dizzy or weak.
+When the headache starts, it is a strong pain, usually on one side of your head.
+You may feel sick or vomit (be sick), get tingling around your mouth, have trouble talking or feel dizzy or weak.

 - headache on one side

 - high sensitivity to light and noise